 Students will enjoy making this free-standing witchcraft activity.
 Four different witches from children’s literature are compared.

 An acrostic printable is also included.
 I purposely left off instructions for this page to make it adaptable for many needs.
 You can have students summarize one specific chapter from The Witches by using this form or witches in general.

 On the day of your Halloween party, many witch-themed activities make the party both fun and a learning experience for your students.
 This printable has students listing famous witches from children’s literature.
 I like to divide students into small groups.
 I time the activity.
 The group with the most correct answers at the end of the allotted time receives token prizes.
 This can be anything from homework passes to school supplies.
 Students love the friendly competition.

 Teaching Idea #6 – A Witch’s Brew

 Another activity I enjoy doing with my students is to have them bring in ingredients to make their own party snacks.
 Here we are creating a punch in a witch’s cauldron.
 The mixture bubbles and foams.
 Students love creating their own snacks and following directions can be taught.
 This printable includes this punch recipe.

 The Witches has been made into major motion pictures twice.
-Check out the trailers for the 1990 and 2020 movie trailers.
+Check out the trailers for the 1990 and 2020 movies.